-You may want to use definitions from the glossed text in the sections above.
+You may want to use definitions from the e glossed text in the sections above.

 Functional Analysis:

 Five years later they are still bringing up dry sand, scratching out their fate as a microcosm of life on this planet.

-WHO (Actor): they
+WHO (Actor):

-WHAT HAPPENED (Action): are still bringing up
+What Happened (Action): are still

-WHAT: dry sand
+What: dry

-DESCRIPTOR : [they are] scratching out their fate
+DESCRIPTOR: [they are] their fate

 DESCRIPTOR (As What): as a microcosm of life on this plant

-DETAIL (When): five years later
+DETAIL (When):later

 What the sentence says: My own words:

 five years later

 they the men in Bajo Piura

 are still bringing up

 dry sand

 [They are] scratching out their fate The men in Bajo Piura are

 as a microcosm of life on this planet They are an example of

 Write the sentence in your own words and then explain it to your partner.

 It is later.

 The men in Bajo Piura are still

 The men in Bajo Piura are

 They are an example of